 What about calls from the UK to the EU?

-Phone calls from the UK to the EU are not technically “roaming” because the customer is at home, not abroad.
-As of 15 May 2019, consumer phone calls and text messages within the EU (both mobile and land line) including from a customers’ home country, are capped at no more than €0.19 per minute for calls and €0.06 per SMS (plus VAT).
+Phone calls from the UK to the EU are not technically ‘roaming’ because the customer is at home, not abroad.
+International calls within the EU are capped at no more than €0.19+VAT per minute under Regulation (EU) 2015/2120.

-The House of Commons Library briefing paper: The abolition of mobile roaming charges and Brexit (6 July 2017) provides background information about the EU legislation on roaming charges.
+The House of Commons Library briefing paper, The abolition of mobile roaming charges and Brexit (6 July 2017), provides background information about the EU legislation on roaming charges.